oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			* `source_details` -
 				* `id` - The OCID of the volume backup.
 				* `type` - The type can be one of these values: `volume`, `volumeBackup`
 			* `vpus_per_gb` - The number of volume performance units (VPUs) that will be applied to this volume per GB, representing the Block Volume service's elastic performance options.
-See [Block Volume Elastic Performance](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeelasticperformance.htm) for more information.
+See [Block Volume Performance Levels](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeperformance.htm#perf_levels) for more information.

 				Allowed values:
-				* `0`: Represents Lower Cost option.
 				* `10`: Represents Balanced option.
 				* `20`: Represents Higher Performance option.

-				For performance autotune enabled volumes, It would be the Default(Minimum) VPUs/GB.
+				* `30`-`120`: Represents the Ultra High Performance option.
 		* `volume_id` - The OCID of the volume.
 	* `instance_type` - The type of instance details.
 Supported instanceType is compute
 	* `launch_details` - Instance launch details for creating an instance from an instance configuration.
 Use the `sourceDetails` parameter to specify whether a boot volume or an image should be used to launch a new instance.